 Student Resources

 At TVS, students of all ages have a variety of ways that they can connect with people from different cultures.
-Families with PreK kids up to 12th graders are invited to host our international guests, and we offer Trojans Abroad Programs for students in grades 8-12 annually.
+Every year, entire grades of students connect online with kids around the world in learning projects.
+Additionally, families with children in PreK and up (and, in some cases, Alumni Families) are invited to host our Global Guests, and we offer Trojans Abroad Programs for students in grades 8-12 annually.
 There are also a variety of local and domestic programs listed here to help our students further expand their horizons and see the world through different lenses.
 Upper School students who participate in a number of Global/Multicultural programs at TVS and elsewhere can receive recognition for their experiences, and they are encouraged to consider diving even deeper into a topic of their choice by participating in the Global/Multicultural Signature Program.

 - Recent Upper School Announcements